MOVIE RECCOS, MOVIES

 david lynch best movies

-David Lynch’s movies cast a unique spell blending the bizarre and the normal to emphasize the odd.
-He is a key figure in the ongoing legacy of modern cinema, who designs environments for spectators, transporting them to inner worlds built by mood, texture, and uneasy artifice.
-His films have been exploring the genres of melodrama, film noir, and art cinema, architecture and design history with an eccentric style.
+David Lynch’s work masterfully blended the bizarre and the mundane to emphasize the odd.
+As a key figure in modern cinema, Lynch designed immersive environments, transporting viewers to inner worlds shaped by mood, texture, and a sense of uneasy artifice.
+His work seamlessly explored genres of melodrama, film noir, and art cinema, while drawing on architecture, design history, and an eccentric, avant-garde style.

-Lynch made his first film, a 60-sec animation short called Six Men Getting Sick (1967) at the age of 21 while studying at the Pennsylvania Academy of the Fine Arts.
-Growing up, he’d wanted to be a painter.
-It was three years later in 1970 when he went to the AFI’s Center for Advanced Film Studies where he began work on his first full-length feature Eraserhead (1977).
-Since then he’s gone on to become one of the most venerated filmmakers in cinema.
-Today at 72, his net worth stands at $70 million.
+Lynch made his first film, a 60-sec animation short Six Men Getting Sick (1967), at 21 while studying at the Pennsylvania Academy of the Fine Arts.
+Growing up, he aspired to be a painter.
+It was three years later in 1970 when enrolled at the AFI’s Center for Advanced Film Studies where he began work on his first full-length feature Eraserhead (1977)—a project that cemented his place in cinematic history.

 All David Lynch Movies, Ranked